-So you’ve taken an amazing photo, you’ve ordered your made to measure picture frame and you’ve framed it and it looks great but now comes the difficult part.
-Where are you going to hang it?
-If a picture frame is hung well on a wall then it can create an interesting focal point within a room, both for guests that visit your home and also for you to see every day.
+So you’ve taken an amazing photo, you’ve ordered your made to measure picture frame, and it’s fitted perfect in the frame.
+Now comes the difficult part, where are you going to hang it?
+If a picture frame is hung well on a wall then it can create an interesting focal point within a room, both for guests that visit your home and also for you to see day to day.

-There is a standard rule that Art Gallery’s use with regards to hanging a frame, which is that it should be 60inches or 1520mm from the floor to the centre of the picture.
+There is a standard rule that Art Gallery’s use with regards to hanging a frame, which is that it should be 60 inches or 1520mm from the floor to the centre of the picture.
 This allows the picture to be positioned at the average person’s eye level so that the focal point of the picture is right in eye line.
-Whilst this is very easy to do in an art gallery with all its bare walls, it might not be as easy in the home due to a fireplace or other unmoveable object.
+Whilst this is very easy to do in an art gallery with all its bare walls, it might not be as easy in the home due to a fireplace or other unmovable objects.
 It is only a suggested rule though so keep it in mind but don’t worry if it’s not possible.

 When hanging a single picture, try to consider the size of the picture in relation to the wall it is being hung on.
 For example if you have a large open wall avoid hanging a small picture central on the wall.
 Instead find a medium or large sized picture to hang which is large enough to draw attention in an open space.

 Another consideration is where exactly to position the picture; many people simply aim for the middle of a wall to hang, however if you want to make a real statement why not hang your picture off centre? this can help to make a room appear bigger as well as more stylish.

 To make sure you hang your picture frame correctly, check out Marks Tips for Hanging a Picture Frame.

 The trick with positioning Multiple Picture Frames is making use of space and planning layout.

 Staircases are a fairly common way of positioning pictures, so that as the stairs moves upwards, so do the parallel frames meaning as you go up the stairs, the pictures are always at face height.